mperdikeas/js-object-properties/README.md

     }
 ```

-Note: all of the above properties are exposed and can be used in the boolean predicate expressions except for *prop* and
+Note: all of the above properties are exposed and can be used in the boolean predicate expressions except for *prop*,
-*object*.
+*value* and *object*.

 The function *properties* can be called with 1, 2 or 3 arguments: